gezalore/designbench/docs/source/descriptor.rst

    control.

-   Whatever is listed here should be sufficient to reconstruct the source of the import (excluding modifications you made specifically for designbench), to audit its ownership.
+   Whatever is listed here should be sufficient to reconstruct the source of the import (excluding modifications you made specifically for RTLMeter), to audit its ownership.

-   If you wish to include a design under the designbench license and copyright, you can set ``repository`` and ``revision`` to the value 'local' and point the ``licenses`` entry to the license file in the root of the designbench repository, see the 'Example' design.
+   If you wish to include a design under the RTLMeter license and copyright, you can set ``repository`` and ``revision`` to the value 'local' and point the ``licenses`` entry to the license file in the root of the RTLMeter repository, see the 'Example' design.

    See the Example, OpenTitan, and Vortex designs for example.